Luisenschule (Posen): Public school: last decades

-There were 209 college-type schools for girls in Prussia of the 1890s; of these, only 4 were claiming royal status in their name.
+There were 209 college-type schools for girls in Prussia of the 1890s; of these, only four were claiming royal status in their name.
 Apart from the Posen Luisenschule, the ones entitled to use the "Königliche" title were Elisabethschule in Berlin, Augustaschule in Berlin and Mädchenschule in Trier, a privilege which provided minor admin advantages but ensured also prestige and elitist status.
 Luisenschule at least partially re-gained its previous stature.
 Moreover, present-day historians note that at the turn of the centuries it remained somewhat unorthodox compared to standard Prussian female schools, acknowledged in particular for high level of teaching music, arts and physical exercises.
 Some refer to it as progressive.
-Indeed, the school ambience seems to have contributed to formation of the later painter Margarete Gerhardt, the liberal-democratic Deutsche Demokratische Partei politician, Elise Ekke, and the physician Hedwig Landsberg, all frequenting the school at the time.
+Indeed, the school ambience seems to have contributed to formation of the later painter Margarete Gerhardt, the liberal-democratic Deutsche Demokratische Partei politician, Elise Ekke, and the physician Hedwig Landsberg, later wife of Rolf Landsberg, all frequenting the school at the time.
 The number of students kept growing and in the early 20th century it reached 300 again.

-The teachers’ courses remained among key magnets of the school, attracting in particular the girls of the Jewish background.
+The teachers' seminars remained among key magnets of the school, attracting in particular the girls of the Jewish background.
 The seminar gained recognition beyond the province, e.g. luring students from Thorn in the neighboring West Prussia.
 In terms of social composition Luisenschule remained an institution of "höhere Töchter", girls mostly from higher and mid-range bourgeoisie; they were daughters of officials, merchants, etc. The fraction of Poles kept dropping and did not exceed 5%; Polish girls preferred rather smaller private Posen schools.
 Their position changed in 1908, the last year of Baldamus’ tenure as headmaster; a new law on female education entered into force.
 The category "Höhere Mädchenschule" was reserved for schools meeting fairly high criteria related to staff and curriculum; Luisenschule was one of the few in the city which met them.
 Polish private establishments, some of them with long tradition, e.g. those ran by the Danysz sisters, Antonina Estkowska and Anastazja Warnka, were categorized in the lower rank of "Gehobene Mädchenschule".

 During the first decades of the 20th century Luisenschule was culturally entirely German; it formed part of the Prussian education system and worked to meet its political objectives.
 In the 1910s the Poles considered it "gniazdo hakatyzmu", "the HaKaTa liar".
 The staff were depicted as struggling to eradicate any cultural let alone political Polish preferences of students; even private conversations held in Polish were subject to penalty measures.
 Few Polish girls still attending Luisenschule recollected later that in the "nienawistna uczelnia" they felt harassed and persecuted.
 Unable to speak Polish but unwilling to speak German, in private they spoke French; over time also conversations held in French became subject to penalties.
 During the Great War period the lessons were commenced not with the customary greetings, but with "Gott strafe England".